urbic/psylla/README.md

 This is **Psylla**, extensible and embeddable Psi implementation written in Java.

-Psi is scriptable interpretive PostScript-like programming language.
+Psi is scriptable interpretive concatenative PostScript-like programming language.

 ## Features